 You know how you start projects and get them 80% done and then move on to something else??
 Just me??
 Well anyways, I’m pretty excited that I actually FINISHED a stitching project, and it’s ah-mazing.
 I don’t think I have cross-stitched since I was a girl, until now.
 And I really enjoyed it!
 I am pretty proud that I was able to make this custom family for my brother’s family as their housewarming gift (they’re building a house across the creek from us – isn’t that fun?!).
 I used them as my practice Personalized Stitched Family, and now I’m ready to dive in to my own family portait in thread 😉

 I loved everything about this project – from the designing to the color options to actually stitching it out.
 So fun!
 And it was one of those projects you could take along wherever and pick up right where you left off.
+This post may contain affiliate links.

-I am defintely one that needs hand-holding on new things like making patterns – I was send the Stitch People book and loved how it walks you through all the exact details.
+I am definitely one that needs hand-holding on new things like making patterns – I was send the Stitch People book and loved how it walks you through all the exact details.
 It has options for heads and body types and clothes and you mix and match until you find the perfect combo for the person you’re trying to portray.
 Not only was I into it, but my kids are obsessed!
 I should have handed them graph paper long ago, I didn’t know that it would be such a draw for them – they like to draw out various people they know and our family and things like that – so fun, right?!

 I love all the details that can be included, like tips on colors for realistic denim and hair.
 And that buffalo plaid turned out so great!